alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Work Log

 ### 09/07/2025
 - I tried making some changes to the GUI offline, but it resulted in some serious bugs.
-I had deleted the power and current from the display, but that caused this crazy bug where the memory was looking for something at a certain memory address and it couldn't find it so it would re boot
+I had deleted the power and current from the display, but that caused this crazy bug where the memory was looking for something at a certain memory address and it couldn't find it so it would reboot
 - I got it working again, learned my lesson to make incremental changes instead of everything at once
 - Made the UI nicer, it is displaying and updating the real time values as it should now